Online Loan Companies: Things You Should Look for When Loan ShoppingPublished on October 22, 2021 by Daniel Azzoli

 Broadly speaking, your biggest decision will involve choosing between a personal loan or line of credit.
 While a line of credit can still be considered a personal loan, there are some important distinctions between it and certain other types of personal loans.
 Which one you choose will influence how you get your funds and how you repay them.

-With an online personal loan like an installment loan, you receive your funds as a lump sum of money, and you must repay it over a fixed term.
+With an online personal loan like an installment loan, you receive your funds as a lump sum of money, and you must repay it along with any applicable charges over a fixed term.
 If you need more money after you pay off your loan, you must reapply.

 With an online line of credit, you won’t receive your funds all up front.
 Rather, you’ll get access to a credit limit you may use “on demand”, drawing funds up to this limit as you need them.
-Once you pay back what you use, and any applicable interest and/or charges, the amount will be available to borrow again without needing to apply for a new loan.
+As you pay back what you use, and any applicable interest and/or fees, the amount will be available to borrow again without needing to apply for a new loan.

 Like any financial product, there are many pros and cons of an online line of credit that you must consider before borrowing.
 Compare them with other online loans to make sure you have an understanding of which one makes sense for your situation.